jonathangriffiths/academic-kickstart/content/home/experience.md

   date_start = "2015-09-01"
   date_end = "2019-09-01"
   description = """
-  Method development for single-cell RNAseq data, and analysis of mouse embryonic development using single-cell RNAseq.
+  Method development for single-cell RNAseq data, and analysis of a landmark mouse embryonic development atlas.
   """

 +++